 - $17,900 in total annualized savings per employee

 - $30,000 annualized savings from repeat field trips needed by busy field personnel

 “Scoop has helped us tremendously with organizing our work, not to mention being a major asset for my team in the field… We are looking forward to continuing our fruitful relationship with Scoop for years to come.”

 Jamal Aboueljoud, Director, Post-Construction Services

-With traditional post-construction maintenance and production, site technicians rely upon straightforward processes and check-lists to aid in identifying discrepancies and reporting on them.
-In many cases—specifically for ENGIE who operates and supports thousands of individual work sites across the US— obtaining and reporting on the right information is crucial to the success and future of the company.
+Traditional post-construction maintenance and production site technicians rely on straightforward processes and checklists to aid in identifying discrepancies and reporting on them.
+Because ENGIE operates and supports thousands of individual work sites across the US, obtaining and reporting on the right information is crucial to the success and future of the company.

 Jamal Aboueljoud, the Director of Post-Construction Services for ENGIE’s California branch, leads a team of about 10 O&M technicians who are considered the lifeblood that keeps the company branch going.
 “We maintain the [site system] so that it is operating and producing the energy that is guaranteed…making my department a critical part in maintaining the system properly,” said Aboueljoud.

 Inefficient Report Generation

 The primary issue that Aboueljoud and his crew faced was a lack of efficiency in their report generation process.
 “It literally took us months to capture the right information and to go back and decipher it (into a report),” he says.
 For Aboueljoud and his crew, taking weeks to generate reports for nearly 550 sites annually meant they had to manually organize their data assets from a single folder in order to reflect the correct project site, which took a substantial amount of time to complete.